Continuing Education Activity

 - Nicardipine, initial infusion rate 5 mg per hour, increasing by 2.5 mg per hour every 5 minutes to a maximum of 15 mg per hour

-- Sodium nitroprusside, 0.3 to 0.5 mcg/kg/minute, increase by 0.5 mcg/kg per minute every few minutes as needed to a maximum dose of 10 mcg/kg per minute
+- Sodium nitroprusside, 0.3 to 0.5 mcg/kg/minute, increases by 0.5 mcg/kg per minute every few minutes as needed to a maximum dose of 10 mcg/kg per minute.

 - Labetalol 10 to 20 mg IV followed by bolus doses of 20 to 80 mg at 10-minute intervals until a target blood pressure is reached to a maximum 300-mg cumulative dose